How to Be a Long-Distance Landlord

 Regularly Visit Your Property

 No matter how far you live from your rental property, try your best to visit it at least once or twice year.
-These visits will allow you to inspect your property and keep your tenants happy!
+These visits will allow you to inspect your property, prepare your rental for winter, and keep your tenants happy!